 We are committed to our expansion strategy initiated during the past few years.
 We believe that significant growth opportunities exist on Long Island and in our New England service territories.
 We estimate that on Long Island approximately 36% of the residential and multi-family markets, and approximately 58% of the commercial market currently use natural gas for space heating.
-Further, we estimate that in our New England service territories approximately 53% of the residential and multi-family markets, and approximately 63% of the commercial market, currently use natural gas for space heating purposes.
+Further, we estimate that in our New England service territories approximately 53% of the commercial market, currently use natural gas for space heating.
+Further, we estimate that in our New England service territories approximately 53% of the commercial and multi-family markets, and approximately 63% of the commercial market, currently use natural gas for space heating purposes.
 We will continue to seek growth in all our market segments, through the economic expansion of our gas distribution system, as well as through the conversion of residential homes from oil-to-gas for space heating purposes and the pursuit of opportunities to grow the multi-family, industrial and commercial markets.